Washington Redskins name controversy: DC Metro area jurisdictions

 The team headquarters is in Ashburn, Virginia and its home stadium, FedExField, is in Landover, Maryland.
 Much of the local political discussion has been about the location of a stadium, beginning in the 1990s.
 The mayors of Washington asserted that a return to the District of Columbia was contingent upon a name change, a possibility the team had rejected.
-In 2018 the NAACP also opposed the return of the team to the District unless the name where changed.
+In 2018 the NAACP also opposed the return of the team to the District unless the name were changed.

 For many years, beginning with the departure of the Baltimore Colts, the Redskins were the only NFL team in a large area from Maryland into the southern states.
 This is slowly changing as Maryland NFL fans move to the Baltimore Ravens.
 Virginia fans were the more numerous and dedicated supporters of the Redskins, and the state and local governments used economic incentives to encourage the team's relocation of its facilities there, and maintain that the name is entirely a business decision for the team to make.
 Several Maryland politicians stated that the name should change, but governor Larry Hogan at that time opposed any change, also citing the desire to keep the stadium in Maryland.

-Name change as a business decision

-In addition to several direct sponsors advocating change in 2020, retailers Amazon, Nike, Target and Walmart withdrew Redskins merchandise from their stores and websites.
-By the end of June 2020, during protests after the murder of George Floyd, sponsors increased pressure; FedEx threatened to take its name off of FedEx Field.
-Investment firms representing $620B demanded corporate sponsors, including Nike, PepsiCo, and Bank of America, to terminate their relationship with the team until it made a name change.

-Two professors at the Goizueta Business School at Emory University summarized their research into the financial repercussions of removing offensive team names in a 2014 New York Times editorial.
-They found that studies of college teams that have changed their names and mascots indicate that doing so had a long-term financial benefit.
-While vocal opponents of change often threatened withdrawal of support, their research showed this had never materialized.
-Their comparison of NFL teams showed the highest negative trend in brand equity affected the Washington Redskins and the Kansas City Chiefs, which called into question the business logic of retaining Native American names or logos that are offensive to even a minority.

-In the immediate wake of the February 2022 announcement of the name change, four Commanders merchandise items were the bestsellers for Fanatics.